pbnj/awesome-podcasts/README.md

 *Podcasts related to Ruby Programming Language*

 * [Rails Clips](https://devchat.tv/rails-clips) - Rails Clips is a video series about building web applications with Ruby on Rails.
-* [Ruby on Rails Podcast](http://5by5.tv/rubyonrails) - The Ruby on Rails Podcast, a weekly conversation about Ruby on Rails,open source software, and the programming profession.
+* [Ruby on Rails Podcast](http://5by5.tv/rubyonrails) - The Ruby on Rails Podcast, a weekly conversation about Ruby on Rails, open source software, and the programming profession.
 * [Ruby5](https://ruby5.codeschool.com/) - The latest news in the Ruby and Rails community in 5 minutes.
 * [The Ruby Rogues](https://devchat.tv/ruby-rogues) - The Ruby Rogues podcast is a panel discussion about topics relating to programming, careers, community, and Ruby.
 We release a conversation with notable programmers and Rubyists each week to help programmers advance in their careers and skills.